WHAT ARE THE NEEDS OF THE MODERN BODY?

 In the words of one student: “For me, an appealing aspect of Kaiut Yoga is the maturity of the practitioners and that its devotees are not just über-athletes doing extreme exposes, but more an assortment of folks from all walks of life."

-In the end, the method is offered to provide any and all persons with relief from pain, greater vitality and an added boost on this journey through life.
+In the end, this method is offered to provide any and all persons with relief from pain, greater vitality and an added boost on this journey through life.

 Teaching internationally now, he introduced the Kaiut Yoga Method to Europe via Oxford University (England) where he’d been invited to speak at a world symposium on Movement: Brain, Body, Cognition.